 Tax is one certain obligation for every company doing business in Nigeria.
-Tax may be a burden but we have what I call “rest stops” on the journey to paying taxes or using the general term “tax incentives”.
+Tax may be a burden, but we have “rest stops” on the journey to paying taxes (i mean “tax incentives”).

-In my article, I have described some of the tax incentives available to incorporated companies in different industries in Nigeria.
-This article relates to tax incentives for incorporated companies.
+This article describes some of the tax incentives available to incorporated companies in different industries in Nigeria.
 In a subsequent article, we will examine the incentives for unincorporated entities.

 The agricultural industry currently has the following tax incentives: